CoByte/APCSPLang-Interpreter/README.md

 * **TRUE** and **FALSE** keywords have been added
 * Procedures that do not have a return statement will return the **NONE** type
 * Procedures are stored in memory as variables, and thus can be passed into functions.
-Note that procedures do not capture local scope like they might in a better language, so I don't think decorator patterns and similar things are possible.
+Note that procedures do not capture outer scope like they might in a better language, so I don't think decorator patterns and similar things are possible.
 * Strings can be written with quotations like in most languages, e.g *"I'm a string!"*
   * Note that no operators apply to strings except for equals/nequals, so concatenation is not possible.